ImaanBontle/SDV-immersive-weathers/README.md

 - **[Winter Rain][winter-rain-link]** - *incompatible*.
 Changes the winter weather probabilities.
 - **[Weather Machine][weather-machine-link] / [Real Weather][real-weather-link]** - *incompatible*.
 Changes the way weather is calculated and adds new weather types.
 Use this if you prefer using live weather data rather than generated weather.
 - **[Extreme Weather][extreme-weather-link]** - *incompatible*.
 Hilarious mod.
 But lol, why would you use these together?

-In general, any mod which alters the weather is going to cause unpredictable behaviour, so you should be cautious when using these.
-[Content Patcher packs][content-patcher-link] should still work fine, however.
+- In general, any mod which alters the weather is going to cause unpredictable behaviour, so you should be cautious when using these.
+However, [Content Patcher packs][content-patcher-link] which only change the appearance of weather should still work fine.

 <!--Interesting-->
 ### Interesting Mods <a id="interesting"></a>

-The following mods may be interesting to you if you are a fan of ImmersiveWeathers.
-Please do not take this as a recommendation as I don't necessarily use these mods myself.
-This list is purely for informational purposes and the curious-at-heart.
+The following mods may be interesting but this is NOT to be considered a recommendation/endorsement.
+I don't use all these mods myself and this list is provided purely for informational purposes.

 - **[Stardew Survival Project][survival-link]** - for those who enjoy survival gameplay and like the idea of micro-managing the farmer's body temperature.